nnset/iot-cloud-connector/README.md

 ### CloudConnector

-This struct has all the control logic regarding the IoT devices conenctios, such as:
+This struct has all the control logic regarding the IoT devices connections, such as:

 - Active connections
 - Memory usage
 - Network usage
 - Incoming messages and outgoing messages stats
-    - Server start and shutdow
+- Server start and shutdown
 - Closing connections
 - Logging

 ### Server

-This is where you implement all your logic; defining how conenctions are established, authenticated, how messages are handled and even what kind of network protocol is used.
+This is where you implement all your logic; defining how connections are established, authenticated, how messages are handled and even what kind of network protocol is used.
 All servers MUST implement the *ServerInterface* interface in order to be compatible with any *CloudConnector* instance.